msens/simple-ansible-setup/README.md

 # Prerequisites
-Make sure you have Ansible installed on your host.
+1. Make sure you have Ansible installed on your host.
-Make sure you have Virtualbox and Vagrant installed on your host.
+2. Make sure to have Virtualbox and Vagrant installed on your host.

 # Simple-ansible-setup